What the Hell is Going on With Pharrell Williams' Tour Rider?

 Cetaphil Soap Bar, Soap Dish, Cleansing Wipes and Cleansing Lotion

 Again, a very modest request here even if it does come with the hyper-specific tone of a serial killer on a clean up job.
-Now is the time where we each assess the contents of our bathrooms and hang our heads in shame for spending so much money on fancy goo for our cuticles when Pharrell is lathering up on stuff that costs $4.00 per 3oz on Amazon.
+Now is the time where we each assess the contents of our bathrooms and hang our heads in shame for spending so much money on fancy goo for our cuticles when Pharrell is lathering up on stuff that costs £2.57 per 100 ml on Amazon.

 Pedialyte